dlr-pa/climaccf/docs/gStarted.rst

 =====

 To calculate aCCFs within CLIMaCCF, meteorological input parameters are required.
 These input parameters are listed in Table 1, together with their physical unit.
 The current implementation of the Library is compatible with the standard of the European Centre for Medium-Range Weather Forecasts (ECMWF) data (for both reanalysis and forecast data products) (https://www.ecmwf.int).
-In the case of taking ECWMF input data, the respective short names and parameter ID are given in Table 1.
+In the case of taking ECMWF input data, the respective short names and parameter ID are given in Table 1.
 The user has to provide two datasets: one for input data provided at each pressure level and one for input data provided on one single pressure level (e.g., surface layer or top of atmosphere (TOA)).
 Within CLIMaCCF, the directories of these two datasets are defined in climaccf_run_main.py:

 ::